Pierogi Dumpling Recipe

 Although pierogi are the national dish of Poland, these boiled and then lightly fried Polish dumplings are popular in other countries in eastern Europe such as Hungry, Ukraine, Russia and some Baltic countries.
 Depending on which country you are in, they are known by many different names and spellings, including:

-As I started to make these homemade pierogi for my family, I played around with the filling recipe.
+As I started to make this pierogi dumpling recipe for my family, I played around with the filling recipe.
 Then one day, I took a cue from one of my favorite side dishes, a twice-baked potato.

 Thus, I began to add bacon, sauteed onions, and sour cream to the potato mixture.
 For those of you that decide to make this for Lent, omit the bacon bits.
 You will still have a wonderfully delicious batch of Polish dumplings.